markaplet/byop/README.md

 My plan for this tool is to update it with additional functionality and bug fixes as time and interest allows.
 So what is in store for future versions?

-* Convert all command blocks to 1.11
 * Timer mode.
 Allows players to race against a clock
 * Multi Course Support
-* Bonus effect mode.
+* ~~Bonus effects mode~~.
 Different blocks produce different buffs like speed/jump boost
-* Course builder tools.
+* ~~Course builder tools~~.
 Allows map makers to add special effects to blocks like moving platforms, launchers, bouncers, and wall run to name a few popular features requested.

 ## Known Issues